http2/http2.github.io/faq/index.md

 ### Can I use HTTP/2 now?

-HTTP/2 is currently available in Firefox and Chrome for testing, using the "h2-14" protocol identifier.
+In browsers, HTTP/2 is supported by the most current releases of Firefox and Chrome.
+Other browsers based upon Blink will also support HTTP/2 (e.g., Opera and Yandex Browser).
+Microsoft and Apple have both announced plans to support HTTP/2 in future releases.

-There are also several servers available (including a test server from [Akamai](https://http2.akamai.com/), [Google](https://google.com/) and [Twitter](https://twitter.com/)'s main sites), and a number of Open Source implementations that you can deploy and test.
+There are also several servers available (including beta support from [Akamai](https://http2.akamai.com/), [Google](https://google.com/) and [Twitter](https://twitter.com/)'s main sites), and a number of Open Source implementations that you can deploy and test.

 See the [implementations list](https://github.com/http2/http2-spec/wiki/Implementations) for more details.